Ultrasonic Test Instrument – Krautkramer USD 15SX

-The ultrasonic measuring instrument USD 15 SX from Krautkramer (today GE Inspection Technologies GmbH) is an ultrasonic measuring instrument for so called A-Scans.
+The ultrasonic test instrument USD 15 SX (Figure 1) from Krautkramer (today GE Inspection Technologies GmbH) is an ultrasonic test instrument for so called A-Scans.

 The depth of detectable defects is limited by the acoustic attenuation which depends on the investigated material.
 In general, the attenuation of steel is less than of polymers.
 The minimum sheet thickness which can be measured depends on the wave length which is given by the specific frequency of the transducer in use.
 The verifiable thickness varies between a half and a third of the wavelength.
 Thus thin sheets require high frequencies which however lead to a rise of the acoustic attenuation.
 Therefore, an appropriate transducer has to be chosen for each examination task.